Please read carefully. Failure to comply with the rules below could result in disqualification.

 TECHNICAL SKILL SET:

-• Dance Skills - executes clean double and triple pirouettes, leap and elevation sequences, sustaining leg extensions and leg hold turns, beginning more complex turn combinations including simple fouettés and/or à la seconde combinations
+• Dance Skills - Executes a maximum of 4 pirouettes, triple leg hold turns and a maximum of 4 floats alone or in a turn sequence, progressive leap and elevation sequences, sustaining leg extensions, beginning more complex turn combinations including simple fouettés and/or à la seconde combinations using arm variations.

 5 & Under